zama-ai/fhevm/docs/fundamentals/write_contract/hardhat.md

 ## Mocked mode

-For faster testing iterations, instead of launching all the tests on the local fhEVM node via `pnpm test`or `npx hardhat test` which could last several minutes, you could use instead a mocked version of the `TFHE.sol` library.
+For faster testing iterations, instead of launching all the tests on the local fhEVM node via `pnpm test`or `npx hardhat test` which could last several minutes, you could use instead a mocked version of the fhEVM.
 The same tests should (almost always) pass, as is, without any modification: neither the javascript files neither the solidity files need to be changed between the mocked and the real version.
-The mocked mode does not actually use encryption for encrypted types and runs the tests on a local hardhat node which is implementing the original EVM (i.e non-fhEVM).
+The mocked mode does not actually real encryption for encrypted types and runs the tests on a local hardhat node which is implementing the original EVM (i.e non-fhEVM).
+Additionally, the mocked mode will let you use all the hardhat related special testing/debugging methods, such as `evm_mine`, `evm_snapshot`, `evm_revert` etc, which are very helpful for testing.

 To run the mocked tests use either: